Resource Policy - PolRess

 Project partners: Ecologic; European School of Governance (EuSG); Gesellschaft für Wirtschaftliche Strukturforschung (GWS); Institut für Ökologische Wirtschaftsforschung (IÖW); Öko-Institut; Wuppertal-Institut

 Against this background, the project aims at supporting and stimulating the emerging political and social debate on resource policies from a political science, legal and economic perspective.
-For this purpose the debate on targets and indicators will be analyzed and options identified for selecting, operationalizing and prioritizing targets on resource policy.
+For this purpose the discussion on targets and indicators will be analyzed and options identified for selecting, operationalizing and prioritizing targets on resource policy.
 Moreover, policy instruments will be analyzed regarding their potential to increase resource efficiency and resource conservation as well as their potential effects.
-Quantitative as well as qualitative scenarios will be developed and conducted.
-In addition, scientifically grounded and purposefully contributions to the debate will be compiled – above all to the potential and chances of accelerating resource efficiency.
-Last, networking with other research projects and actors from science, research and politics will be promoted.
+Qualitative scenarios will be developed and quantitative simulations conducted.
+In addition, scientifically grounded and purposefully contributions to the debate will be compiled – above all on the potential and chances of accelerating resource efficiency.
+Last, networking activities with other research projects and actors from science, research and politics will be promoted.